 Stocks also earn you cash through dividends.
 Dividends are earnings that you receive, usually quarterly – meaning every three months, just for owning the stocks.
 Not all companies pay dividends.

-To take advantage of compounding interest on your McDonald’s stock, when you get your quarterly dividend, the dividend would automatically be reinvested to buy you more shares of McDonald’s so your money’s money makes you more money.
+To take advantage of compounding interest on your McDonald’s stock, when you get your quarterly dividend, the dividend should automatically be reinvested to buy you more shares of McDonald’s so your money’s money makes you more money.
 This way, you’ll own more shares so you’ll get more dividends next quarter which can be used to buy you even more shares!

 What Is Real Estate Investing?